jundalisay/spblist/content/en/superphysics/western.md

 Consequently, philosophical knowledge is not to be looked for in the Orient, since it is proper to philosophical knowledge to be conscious of, to know, the substance, i.e., the universal insofar as I think it, develop it within me, determine it, in such a way that in the substance I have my own determinations and am also contained subjectively or affirmatively.
 {{< /q >}}

-By comparing the works of Confucius, Buddha, and the Vedas, with the works of Aristotle, Kant, and Hegel, we see that the main difference is that the Asians do not need to give a step by step account for ther thinking process.
+By comparing the works of Confucius, Buddha, and the Vedas, with the works of Aristotle, Kant, and Hegel, we see that the main difference is that the Asians do not need to give a step by step account for their thinking process.

 The Europeans and Greeks, on the other hand, have to explain each step of their logic painstakingly.
 This makes the Western systems very tedious.
 More importantly, it also produces less useful things because the energy is wasted on the steps instead of the actual destination.